-Recreational Event / Street Closure Information and Requirements (30k)
+Recreational Event / Road Closure Information and Requirements

 *State permit form is required if closing any state-maintained roadways and/or locking down the Main Street or Ortega bridge drawspan.

-You do not need special permission from Traffic Engineering for events that meet the following conditions:
+You do not need special permission from Traffic Engineering to use a street if the event meets any of the following conditions:

 - Will not block vehicular traffic and/or access to homes or businesses

-- Do not require special traffic controls through barricades and/or police officers
+- No need for special traffic controls through barricades and/or police officers

-- Will use existing public facilities for their intended legal purpose (i.e., sidewalks)
+- Will use existing public facilities for their intended legal purpose (e.g., sidewalks)

-- Otherwise meet existing state and local laws
+- Otherwise meets existing state and local laws

-And, events drawing more than 500 people - including attendees, spectators, volunteers, etc. - must be coordinated through the city's Office of Special Events
+Remember, events drawing more than 500 people total - including attendees, spectators, volunteers, etc. - must be permitted through the city's Office of Special Events.

 During its review of the closure request, Public Works will coordinate approvals with other government agencies as needed, such as the JSO and FDOT.
 For this reason, applications must be submitted at least 30 days prior to the event.

-Because the Main Street and Ortega bridges have drawspans that move to allow for marine traffic, events involving one of those two bridges also require U.S. Coast Guard approval to lock down the drawspan.
-For this reason, we request 45 days advanced notice for such events.
+Because the Main Street and Ortega bridges have drawspans to allow for marine traffic, events involving either of those bridges also require U.S. Coast Guard approval to lock down the drawspan.
+For this reason, we request 45 days advance notice for such events.